-NFTs & Token Standards
+NFTs and Token Standards

 Explore the world of NFTs and token standards like ERC-20, ERC-721, and ERC-1155.
 Understand ownership rights, metadata, and royalties